monsoonmaelstrom/book2/book2.md

 “How did he know we were there?”

-“I don’t know,” Liam says shaking his head.
+“I don’t know,” Liam says, shaking his head.
 “He was waiting with the Commander when I went to speak with him, and then when I was done he said he wanted to meet the others, and went straight to the gym.”

 I wasn’t using any magic.
 I haven’t used any magic since before we got back to Branton.
 How did he know where I was?
 Amelia?
 Maybe.
 I’ll have to ask her.
 But if not… I don’t like the implications of that.